isabella232/sc_Charts/1 - Data/Script.markdown

 > show that in the middle of the screen

 **Catie**
-The looks much better!
+That looks much better!
 But something needs to be done about the formatting of the y axis values.

+---
+# Part 2

 **Jessy**
 When a chart is rendered, the `Charts` framework will attempt to determine what values are shown on each visible axis based on the data it's plotting.
 However, these values will always be numeric because you can only provide instances of `Double` as the `x` and `y` values.